 Can he win?

-Can he win without the African American vote?
+Can he win without the African-American vote?

-Uh I think any of the 17 candidates going back to the very beginning are capable of winning.
+I think any of the 17 candidates going back to the very beginning are capable of winning.

-You have to look objectively at how the country is aligning politically right now.
+Hillary Clinton, you have to look objectively at how the country is aligning politically right now.

 You know, look at the votes for Bernie Sanders.

-He's a there's a communist for crying out loud.
+He's a communist for crying out loud.

 He's a socialist.